scalastuff/scalaleafs/importing-scalaleafs.md

 import net.scalaleafs._
 {% endhighlight %}

-However, the recommended way is to import each class explicitly, and to import the implicits definitions using wildcards:
+However, the recommended way is to import each class explicitly, and to import the implicit definitions using wildcards:

 {% highlight scala %}
 import net.scalaleafs.Template